-2015 2014

-Past due by less than 30 days \$ 297 \$ 8,036

-Past due by less than 90 days 12 2,646

-Past due by more than 90 days 377 5,236
+2016 2015 Past due by less than 30 days but not impaired \$ - \$ 297 Past due by less than 90 days but not impaired - 12 Past due by more than 90 days but not impaired - 377 \$ - \$ 686

-\$ 686 15,918

 Liquidity risk

 Liquidity risk is the risk that the Company will incur difficulties meeting its financial obligations as they are due.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions without incurring unacceptable losses or risking harm to the Company's reputation.